 On today’s tour, you’ll also visit Moscow’s Metro, which serves as a sort of art gallery, a public-works remnant from the 1950s.
 Some stations even have massive chandeliers!
 This afternoon, enjoy leisure time for further explorations.
 After dinner on your own, join us this evening to admire even more views during an included Moscow by Night tour.
 You’ll witness New Maidens' Convent, Victory Hill, and have several photo stops including Red Square with its twinkling lights.

 Immerse yourself in the arts

-This morning, check out of your room so your luggage can be transferred to the m/s Rostropovich, and then visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.
+This morning, check out of your room so your luggage can be transferred to the m/s Crucelake.
+Then, you'll visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.

-This afternoon after an independent lunch, transfer to your ship for a Cultural Connection on the art of breaking bread served with salt, a traditional Slavic greeting.
-You’ll savor dinner on board tonight, with live music at the bar.
+This afternoon, after an independent lunch, you'll have the afternoon to explore at leisure.
+Then transfer back to your ship for and enjoy a Cultural Connection on the art of breaking bread served with salt, a traditional Slavic greeting.
+Gather for an informational briefing and then savor dinner on board tonight, with live music at the bar.

 Scenic Sailing: As your ship departs, prepare yourself for some cruise highlights.
 You’ll cover more than 1,000 kilometers on Russian waterways, including two canals (Moscow Canal and the Volga-Baltic Canal), 15 locks, artificial reservoirs, natural lakes, and rivers.